 MX_To_MT72 FullField2

 /* Note for developers.
 This function is similar to MX_To_MT72FullField but still some differences.
-Code for IntermediaryAgent2,3 and PreviousInstructingAgent1,2,3 is the same.
-InstructionForCreditorAgent and InstructionForNextAgent => differences */
+For example, Code for IntermediaryAgent2,3 and PreviousInstructingAgent1,2,3 is the same.
+InstructionForCreditorAgent => differences */

 Business Description

 The function combines elements from the MX message that must be carried to the next agent in order to allow the processing of the payment all along the chain.